nazifmhd/Rock-vs-Mine-Prediction/README.md

 pip install -r requirements.txt
 ```
 ### **3. Open and Run the Notebook**
-- Open the `Rock_vs_Mine.ipynb` file in Google Colaboratory or Jupyter Notebook.
+- Open the `Rock_vs_Mine_Prediction.ipynb` file in Google Colaboratory or Jupyter Notebook.
 - Upload the dataset if required.
 - Execute the notebook cells step-by-step to train and test the model.